Emily-Kang77/CSE-163-final-project/README.md

 - libraries used: plotly, matplotlib, pandas, geopandas

 1. Clone this github repo
-2. Install the python packages using your preferred package manager, like py___.
+2. Install the python packages using your preferred package manager.
 3. Run the python script.